 Rentals.

-There are currently 6 fire lookouts in Washington that are available as pre-booked rentals through various agencies.
-Heybrook and Evergreen seem to be the most popular and therefore, the most difficult to reserve.
-Some of the seasons on these rentals are short, but Steliko, Hamma Hamma, and Clearwater are open year-round.
+There are currently eight fire lookouts in Washington that are available as bookable rentals through various agencies.
+These lookouts can be very popular and often difficult to reserve.
+Some of the seasons on these rentals are short but Steliko and Clearwater are typically open year-round.

 Heybrook — 1,824′